-Portfolio holdings are equal-weighted by value (\$10,000 for each holding, \$50,000 total portfolio investment).
+Portfolio holdings are equal-weighted by value (\$10,000 base amount for each holding plus 1/5th of the dollar value of the Stock Trends Slots gameplay score that created the portfolio, \$50,000 plus \$ amount of slot game winnings equals total portfolio investment).
 Trading costs of 2% are deducted from the portfolio valuation.
 This approximates costs investors would experience in being a relatively active trader - in terms of slippage and transaction costs.
 It also handicaps the active trader and requires better returns from the portfolio to match or beat a buy-and-hold investor whose period returns are not discounted by transaction costs and are often enhanced by dividend income.
 The benchmark index return (S&P 500 index return for U.S. portfolios, S&P/TSX Composite return for Canadian portfolios) represents the return of the market and the baseline period return of buy-and-hold investors for the current period.
 However, the statistical mean (average) random portfolio return for a 4-week period across time is 0%.
 Portfolio returns above 0% achieved in the 4-week Stock Trends Investor Challenge contest exceed the expected return of randomly generated portfolios.

 Use the Stock Trends Inference Model to optimize your portfolio